 When we signed up to be teachers, we signed up to be lifelong learners too.
 Teaching with passion means we always seek to learn new methods.
 As demands change for our kids, we too need to grow and change.

-Links to Other Posts You Might like:
+Links to Other Posts that support student engagement:

 - Five Ways to Improve Deep Thinking in the Classroom